pylover/bddrest/README.md

 ## Command Line Interface

-After installing hte project a command named `bddrest` will be available.
+After installing the project a command named `bddrest` will be available.

 ```bash
 bddrest -h